gol-dy/IT-automation-using-Ansible/README.md

 # IT-automation-using-Ansible
-This repo contains some playbooks which illustrates automation IT infrastructure.
+This repo contains some playbooks which illustrates automation of IT infrastructure.